 Fingbox is an awesome home network monitoring tool that can enhance your network’s security in general, along with monitoring devices which drop off the network.
 Whilst it can’t block WiFi jamming, it can recognize these attempts and warn you accordingly.

-This can therefore be a useful tool in your home security arsenal, because if you see that your Ring doorbell has been jammed, you can potentially look outside for any suspicious people or vehicles that might be the culprit.
+These tools can therefore be a useful tool in your home security arsenal, because if you see that your Ring doorbell has been jammed, you can potentially look outside for any suspicious people or vehicles that might be the culprit.

-WiFi jamming is highly illegal and can be reported to the FCC, so a Fingbox report of jamming – along with other security footage of any potential culprits – can be key in the fight to protect your home’s security.
+WiFi jamming is highly illegal and can be reported to the FCC, so a Fingbox or Monitor-IO report of jamming – along with other security footage of any potential culprits – can be key in the fight to protect your home’s security.

 Plus ‘knowledge is power’: if your home devices are jammed (or potentially jammed) fairly frequently, knowing this can be crucial and spur you into switching over to more Ethernet-powered security systems.